 We've found the best libraries for kids in Singapore for bookworms of all ages!
 Curl up with a good book at one of these family-friendly libraries…

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
-We think Dr Seuss got this (and a lot of other stuff) right.
-Which is exactly why we love reading with our kids in a cosy corner of one of our favourite children’s bookstores in Singapore, sharing a classic tale from our own childhood or heading to the best libraries for kids to discover new reads.
+We think Dr Seuss got this (and a lot of other stuff) right, which is exactly why we love reading with our kids in a cosy corner of one of our favourite children’s bookstores in Singapore, sharing a classic tale from our own childhood or heading to the best libraries for kids to discover new reads.
 (Besides, borrowing books is a great way to save money!)
-And just in time, too, because public libraries are finally reopening on July 1!
-To celebrate this occasion, we’ve put together a guide to our favourite libraries around Singapore.
-We’ve found libraries packed with movie evenings, art and craft sessions, teen hang-outs sessions and even gaming rooms…
+So here’s our guide to the best libraries in Singapore!
+We’ve found libraries packed with movie evenings, art and craft sessions, teen hangouts sessions and even gaming rooms…

-Send your teenagers over to Jurong Regional Library where they’ll find Singapore’s first dedicated teen library service – Verging All Teens – which has been created for teens, by teens, to inspire teens.
+Send your teenagers over to Jurong Regional Library, where they’ll find Singapore’s first dedicated teen library service – Verging All Teens – which has been created for teens by teens to inspire teens.
 There’s a huge collection of comics and graphic novels, and this is also the place for them to take part in open-mic gigs and drama performances.
 Smaller people should head to the Early Literacy Library for a ton of great reads available in four official languages.
-And, kids of all ages should keep an eye for the regular programs happening.
-Like in the PIXEL [email protected]: a dedicated space full of equipment for on-site tinkering.
+Kids of all ages should also keep an eye out for the regular programmes happening, like in the PIXEL Labs@NL: a dedicated space full of equipment for on-site tinkering.

 Where: Jurong Regional Library, 21 Jurong East Central 1, Singapore 609732